JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS_Configuration.md

 ### Application logs appender

 The logs appender can be either `ASYNCSTDOUT` or `ASYNCFILE`.
 Default is `ASYNCFILE`.
-If you don't want to record the logs to a file but to _stdout_ change the value to `ASYNCSTDOUT`.
+If you don't want to record the logs to a file but to _stdout_, change the value to `ASYNCSTDOUT`.

 1. Via **config file** property `jatos.logs.appender`